Ed.D. ITEC Advanced Track (Technology Leadership)OVERVIEW GA CERTIFICATION COURSES FAQS KSU CATALOG

 Total - 66 hours

-- A clear renewable professional certificate (T, S, L, PL or Life) OR a departmentally-approved equivalent (for non-Georgia or non-certified individuals).
-The Department of Instructional Technology recognizes and appreciates that many charter, independent schools, IE2, and 21st century learning environments do not require educators to hold traditional state teaching certification.
-In such instances, the Department will make a case-by-case determination as to whether the educator's qualifications are sufficiently equivalent to a traditional teaching certificate and/or whether the educator has the background necessary to ensure successful completion of the program.
+- A professional teaching certificate OR a departmentally approved equivalent (for non-Georgia or non-certified individuals).
+The School of Instructional Technology and Innovation recognizes and appreciates that many charter, independent schools, IE2, and 21st century learning environments do not require educators to hold traditional state teaching certification.
+In such instances, the Department will make a case-by-case determination as to whether the educator’s qualifications are sufficiently equivalent to a traditional teaching certificate and/or whether the educator has the background necessary to ensure successful completion of the program.

 - At least three years of professional teaching or administrative experience (or a combination thereof), or a related role serving B-12 education (To facilitate candidates’ field experiences, current full-time employment as a professional educator is preferred.).

 - A competitive Graduate Record Exam (GRE) score and Graduate GPA.
 The GPA and GRE will be utilized with other admission criteria to determine program eligibility.
 Although no minimum scores are required, candidates are encouraged to prepare and score well since admission to the program is competitive.
 Please note: The Analytical/Writing score one receives as part of the GRE exam is used competitively in the admission review process.
+GRE scores must be from within the last five years.
 It is strongly encouraged for applicants to do well on this portion of the exam.

 How do I Apply